 When to choose test automation vs. autonomous testing

 How about an extra 20 min a day per employee?
 And how about less security and compliance problems?
 After all, how about the end result of your work — the quality of your software?
 These questions may seem childish, but your answers are vital.
-So, before going all in with a testing solution, take into account the following points.
+So, when deciding between test automation vs autonomous testing, take into account project complexity, scale, and available resources before making the leap.

 Project complexity